nikhilm/qhttpserver/README.md

 A Qt HTTP Server - because hard-core programmers write web-apps in C++ :)

-It uses Ryan Dahl's [HTTP Parser](http://github.com/ry/http-parser) and is asynchronous and does not require any inheritance.
+It uses Joyent's [HTTP Parser](http://github.com/joyent/http-parser) and is asynchronous and does not require any inheritance.

 QHttpServer is available under the MIT License.